s-process Enirchment of Ultrafaint Dwarf Galaxies: Method

-In our hydrodynamics simulations, the gas density field and stars are represented by gas cells and star particles, respectively.
-The gas cells contain elemental abundance information.
-Each star particle represents a cluster of stars.
+Each star particle in our simulations represents a stellar cluster with a population expressed by the Chabrier's IMF \citep{Chabrier01_IMF}.
 It enriches the surrounding gas cells with metals.
-The amounts of elements distributed to nearby cells in one time-step are determined as follows.
-First, we specify the mass range of stars that contribute to chemical enrichment within the next time-step by age and metallicity of the star particle.
-Next, we integrate the elemental yields from the stars that die within the time-step assuming the Chabrier's initial mass function (IMF) \citep{Chabrier01_IMF}.
-We use the {\it s}-process yield table from FRUITY database \citep{2015Cristallo_FRUITY, 2016Cristallo_FRUITY} for low-metallicity stars and \citep{2016Karakas_AGByield} for high-metallicity stars.
+For type-II SNe, the amount of elements distributed to nearby cells in one time-step are determined as follows.
+First, we specify the mass range of stars that contribute to the chemical enrichment within the next time-step using the age and metallicity of the star particle.
+Next, we integrate the elemental yields from the stars that die within the time-step.
+We use metallicity-dependent type-II SNe yields and lifetimes obtained from \citet{1998Portinari_typeIIyield}.
 Finally, we distribute the calculated amounts of elements to nearby gas cells in the smoothed-particle-hydrodynamics manner.
+The kernel size is determined so that effectively $64 \pm 1$ gas cells are involved in the metal enrichment from each star particle.
 The procedure is performed for each star particle at each time-step.

-We note that the masses of star particles in our high-resolution simulations are too small to sample massive stars with sufficient frequency.
-Such insufficient sampling could result in artificial elemental distributions in the galaxy.
-However, the synthesis of {\it s-}process elements occurs only in AGB stars, whose progenitors are 3-8 \Msun\ stars in our simulations.
-The expected number of stars between 3 to 8 \Msun\ is 0.6 for a star particle of 20\Msun, suggesting that the number of star particles in our simulation is similar to the actual number of stars that contribute to Ba enrichment.
-Therefore we expect that the AGB stars are well-sampled and that the {\it s}-process element production is accurately followed.

-We also note that, in our model, Sr is produced only in AGB stars, although various channels for Sr production are proposed (see, e.g. \citealt{2011Wanajo_ECSNe}).
-In the present study, we mainly consider the Ba enrichment for which the production is dominated by AGB stars.
-For detailed discussion on Sr modeling in dwarf galaxies, see \citet{2019Hirai_Sr_in_dwarfs}.
+Type-Ia SNe only occur with a delay after their star formation.
+We use the empirical power-law delay-time distribution (DTD) by \citet{2012Maoz_Ia}.
+The minimum delay-time is set at 40\,Myr, the power is $-1.12$, and 0.0013 type-Ia SNe occur per $1$\,\Msun\ of stars formed within 10\,Gyr.
+We utilize yields from \citet{2004Travaglio_typeIayield}.
+The median [Fe/H] of L- and M-UFDs are $\mbox{[Fe/H]}=-2.66$ and $\mbox{[Fe/H]}=-2.96$.
+Since [Fe/H] of UFDs are $-3$ to $-2$ (e.g. $-2.71$ for Segue 1; see \citealt{Simon19_UFDreview} for the list of UFDs).
+Our galaxy samples reproduce the [Fe/H] ranges of observed UFDs.